bernardinhio/Earthquakes/README.md

-The idea is to create a basic App that demonstrates the power of Retrofit Library compared to the old fashion more cumbersome technique of OkHttp with AsyncTask of Android SDK.
+The idea is to create a basic App that demonstrates the power of Retrofit Library compared to the old fashion more cumbersome technique of OkHttp with AsyncTask of Android SDK.class.
+Also I implemented nice stuff from RecyclerView interactions such as grad & swipe to the Left to delete.
+And long-press drag top / bottom and drop to change the location of Items.

 I will read data from this json url about Earthquakes: